gphat/omg/_posts/2020-03-28-improving-automation.markdown

 These features allow teammates to direct the automation in a way consistent with the given context.[^tenchallenges] With these capabilities, working with automation can become a part of the documented process for responding to loss of control.
 Without them, automation may be forgotten and exacerbate the problem through well meaning but opaque activity.

 ## Automation Must Be Respectful
-We've discussed at length how vital it is for automation to make information about it's work available.
+We've discussed at length how vital it is for automation to make information about its work available.
 We must also, however, balance all that yelling with a respect for the other agents.
 Humans typically rely on mental models of others to determine what, if anything, needs to be said to keep coordination going.[^tenchallenges] Our automation, being of simple mind, needs our help.
 Here are some ways we can improve things:

 * Use log levels or other filterable tagging to indicate matters of different importance.
 Normal operations are no big deal and should be kept to low priority of communication whereas nearing the bounds of control warrants yelling loudly.
 * Leverage consolidation and filtering tools that allow dialing up or down the attention given.